What to Pack for Dreamforce

 The countdown has begun.
-The 2015 Dreamforce conference is right around the corner and it’s going to be bigger and better than the year before.
+Salesforce’s annual extravaganza, the Dreamforce conference, is right around the corner.
+This year it’s going to be bigger and better than ever.

 Thousands of executives from a wide variety of industries from across the globe will descend on San Francisco for four days to network, get inspired, promote their organizations and experience the epic energy that this annual event generates.